dart-lang/http/pkgs/http_parser/README.md

 [![package publisher](https://img.shields.io/pub/publisher/http_parser.svg)](https://pub.dev/packages/http_parser/publisher)

 `http_parser` is a platform-independent package for parsing and serializing various HTTP-related formats.
-It's designed to be usable on both the browser and the server, and thus avoids referencing any types from `dart:io` or `dart:html`.
+It's designed to be usable on both the browser and the server, and thus avoids referencing any types from `dart:io` or `package:web`.

 ## Features